Fair and Efficient Investment in Public Transportation: Related Work

 \section{Related Work}

-A prominent framework for the practical and theoretical study of public transport are multi-objective vehicle routing problems (VRPs) \citep{jozefowiez2008multi}.
-For example, \citet{jozefowiez2009evolutionary} introduce a bi-objective VRP framework that aims to minimize both the total route length and the imbalance across routes, defined as the difference between the longest and shortest route lengths.
+Public transport design is often modeled as a multi-objective vehicle routing problem (VRP) \citep{jozefowiez2008multi}.
+For example, \addauthor{Jozefowiez et al.~}\citet{jozefowiez2009evolutionary} introduce a bi-objective VRP framework that aims to minimize both the total route length and the imbalance across routes, defined as the difference between the longest and shortest route lengths.

 In addition to VRPs, substantial research has focused on optimizing existing transportation schedules to balance operator and passenger costs.
-For instance, \citet{yu_parallel_2011} propose a mathematical model to determine optimal bus headways, factoring in constraints such as passenger demand, vehicle capacity, and operational resources, to minimize waiting, boarding, and operating costs.
-Building upon this, \citet{huang_customized_2020} develop a real-time dynamic route optimization framework for customized bus services.
-Their approach priorities both customer satisfaction and operator profitability by allowing flexible route adjustments to accommodate real-time requests. \citet{yan_robust_2012}, on the other hand, target schedule stability by introducing optimal slack times into bus schedules to minimize deviations.
+For instance, \addauthor{Yu et al.~}\citet{yu_parallel_2011} propose a formal model to determine optimal bus headways, factoring in constraints such as passenger demand, vehicle capacity, and operational resources, to minimize waiting, boarding, and operating costs.
+Building upon this, \addauthor{Huang et al.~}\citet{huang_customized_2020} develop a real-time dynamic route optimization framework for customized bus services.
+Their approach prioritizes both customer satisfaction and operator profitability by allowing flexible route adjustments to accommodate real-time requests. \addauthor{Yan et al.~}\citet{yan_robust_2012}, on the other hand, target schedule stability by introducing optimal slack times into bus schedules to minimize deviations.

-While these scheduling innovations address general transit challenges, a more specialized application can be found in the school bus routing problem.
-It focuses on transporting students from scattered pick-up points to a common school location. \citet{konstantinos_school_2023} employ Dijkstra's algorithm to optimize route starting points, reducing total student travel time, walking distances, and bus fleet size.
-However, in contrast to our setting, their algorithm does not have to adhere to dependencies of the edge weights on the undertaken investments.
-Similarly, \citet{arias-rojas_solving_2012} apply an ant colony optimization metaheuristic to achieve efficient routing under complex constraints.
-Moreover, applying our variant of Dijkstra's algorithm for navigating two agents has a similar flavor as the disjoint-paths problem, which is known to be fixed-parameter tractable with respect to the number of terminal pairs \citep{RoSe1995a}.
+While much of the work in this domain considers general transit challenges, some research focuses on specific applications, such as the school bus routing problem, where students need transportation from scattered pick-up points to a common school location. \addauthor{Konstantinos and Dimitra~}\citet{konstantinos_school_2023} employ Dijkstra's algorithm to optimize route starting points, reducing total student travel time, walking distances, and bus fleet size.
+However, in contrast to our setting, their algorithm does not allocate funding to improve travel times.
+Similarly, \addauthor{Arias-Rojas et al.~}\citet{arias-rojas_solving_2012} apply an ant colony optimization metaheuristic to achieve efficient routing under complex constraints.
+We note that our problem (and in particular our algorithm for $n=2$) is similar to the disjoint-paths problem; however, the latter is known to be fixed-parameter tractable with respect to the number of terminal pairs \citep{RoSe1995a}, while our problem is W[1]-hard with respect to $n$.